 The role may also involve the line management of more junior staff.

 The University values courage and creativity; openness and engagement; inclusion and diversity; and respect and integrity.
-As such, we see the importance in recruiting talent aligned to these values in the pursuit of research excellence.
-We are looking for an Associate Oncology Program Manager who possesses:
+As such, we see the importance of recruiting talent aligned to these values and are looking for Associate Oncology Program Managers who have:

 We are undergoing significant transformative change which brings opportunity for innovation, progressive thinking, breaking with convention, challenging the status quo, and improving the world around us.